-If you notice heavy flights of these insects, that doesn’t always mean that there is an infestation in one of your fields.
-Often times, the damage you might see to your corn depends on how effective your weed control is, as these insects are most likely to lay eggs in areas that are weedy or grassy.
+If you notice heavy flights of these insects, that doesn’t always mean there is an infestation in one of your fields.
+Often times, the damage you see to your corn depends on how effective your weed control is, as these insects are most likely to lay eggs in areas that are weedy or grassy.
 The MSU Extension Office writes that,

 “This year is a challenge given the recent rains and the density of the weeds in many fields.
 Herbicide applications made at or just after planting removes the alternate food source, forcing larvae onto the crop.”

 If you’ve made a herbicide application at or right after planting, this is when you’re most likely to see the most damage to your crop.
-Recent rainy weather that's delaying planting this season might align your crop emergence with the larval life cycle, which could expose your crops to more larvae for a longer period of time.
+Recent rainy weather delaying planting this season might align your crop emergence with the larval life cycle, which could expose your crops to more larvae for a longer period of time.

 How and when to scout